Drodriguez-9/project_mlops/reports/README.md

 >
 > Answer:

-We implemented a single test to check that the data was loaded in correctly but did not feel the need to test any more due to the simplicity of the remaining code giving us certainty that the rest is working.
+We implemented a test to check that the data was loaded in correctly.
+In the test_model_train.py file, we created tests to check different parts of our training process.
+We tested,

+Data Loading: if our training and testing datasets are correctly loaded.
+We make sure that these datasets are not empty and contain the necessary columns, like 'income', which we need for training.

+Model Training: We test the function that trains our model.
+We pass our training data to this function, including the features we want to use and the target variable 'income'.
+We check if the function successfully trains the model and returns a trained model object.

+We use pytest to set up our data before running the tests, and we use assert statements to ensure that the outcomes of the functions we're testing.
+Both tests are also part of our Github Actions workflow and are triggered everytime code is pushed or merged into main.

 ### Question 8